ryanfanchiotti/rbc/README.md

 Example programs are available in `/programs`

-#### Pitfalls:
+#### Notes:
 - Currently only targeting x86-64 Linux
 - Unlike in C, a[b] is not always equal to b[a], since words are not 1 byte and B has no concept of pointer math, as every variable is simply a quadword in memory
 - +=, -=, ... operators are reversed from the original spec to make the language have one less wart for users used to C, as well as remove ambiguity from parsing
 - Instead of `libb.a`, this compiler links with the libc present on a system, meaning that \\ is used for escapes instead of \* (as one normally would in C, e.g. `"\n"`)
-- Code generation currently focuses on correctness (and conciseness of compiler)
+- Code generation currently focuses on correctness (and conciseness of compiler), mainly regarding strange gotos which B depends on
 - Code generated is not position independent (emit linked functions with @PLT in future?)

 #### Helpful links: